Cellamare conspiracy

 The Cellamare conspiracy of 1718 (French: Conspiration de Cellamare) was a conspiracy against the Regent of France, Philippe d'Orléans (1674–1723) that aimed to depose him of his position and place Philip V of Spain as the new regent of France.
 Concocted in Spain, the plot was the brainchild of Antonio del Giudice, Prince of Cellamare.

 Background and plot

-Antonio del Giudice was named the Spanish Ambassador to the French Court in 1715 during the reign of Louis XIV of France; Louis XIV died in September that year and his successor, Louis XV of France, aged five, was put under the care of the Duke of Orléans who was a nephew (as well as son-in-law) of the late Louis XIV.
+Antonio del Giudice was named the Spanish Ambassador to the French Court in 1715 during the reign of King Louis XIV; Louis XIV died in September that year and his successor, Louis XV, aged five, was put under the care of the Duke of Orléans who was a nephew (as well as son-in-law) of the late Louis XIV.
 Antonio del Giudice went to France during the Regency of Philippe d'Orléans.